browserengineering/book/book/invalidation.md

 [invalidation-set]: https://chromium.googlesource.com/chromium/src/+/HEAD/third_party/blink/renderer/core/css/style-invalidation.md?pli=1#
 [has-invalidation]: https://blogs.igalia.com/blee/posts/2023/05/31/how-blink-invalidates-styles-when-has-in-use.html
-[^our-browser]: The reason this isn't necessary in our browser is just
+[^our-browser]: Our browser supports so few CSS selectors and so few
-    that our browser supports too few CSS selectors and too few DOM APIs for any selector matches to actually change!
+    DOM APIs that it wouldn't make sense to implement such an advanced invalidation technique, but for real browsers it is quite important.

 Analyzing dependencies